 After 25 years as a passionate and dedicated school teacher, I made an exciting pivot in my career

-Driven by my desire to help students and families in a new, meaningful way, I spent a year studying with an American-based program to become a certified ADHD Life Coach.
+Driven by my desire to help other women just like me and also kids and families in a new, meaningful way, I spent a year studying with an American-based program to become a certified ADHD Life Coach.

 This shift felt like a natural next step, blending my years of teaching experience with my deepening knowledge of ADHD.